 The Family Nurse Practitioner (FNP) and Acute Care Adult Gerontology Nurse Practitioner(ACAG) programs are transitioning from the Masters in Nursing (MSN) to the Doctor of Nurse Practice (DNP) degree offering.

-The August 1 deadline will be the final opportunity to enroll in UTC's post-master's offering.
+The August 1 deadline was the final opportunity to enroll in UTC's post-master's offering.
 For more information, contact [email protected]

 The School of Nursing offers a post-master’s (MSN) certificate in Acute Care Nurse Practitioner Adult Gerontology (ACNP-AG) and in Family Nurse Practitioner Lifespan (FNP).
 Upon completing the post-master’s requirements, the graduate will be eligible to take one of the national certification exams offered by the American Academy of Nurse Practitioners (AANP) or the American Nurses Credentialing Center (ANCC).